Hank Aaron: Breaking Ruth's career home run record

-Henry Aaron, in the second inning walked and scored.
+Henry Aaron, in the second inning, walked and scored.
 He's sittin' on 714.
 Here's the pitch by Downing.
 Swinging.
 There's a drive into left-center field.
 That ball is gonna be-eee ...
 Outta here!
 It's gone!
 It's 715!
 There's a new home run champion of all time, and it's Henry Aaron!
 The fireworks are going.
 Henry Aaron is coming around third.
 His teammates are at home plate.
 And listen to this crowd!

 Meanwhile, Dodgers broadcaster Vin Scully addressed the racial tension—or apparent lack thereof—in his call of the home run:

-What a marvelous moment for baseball; what a marvelous moment for Atlanta and the state of Georgia; what a marvelous moment for the country and the world.
-A black man is getting a standing ovation in the Deep South for breaking a record of an all-time baseball idol.
-And it is a great moment for all of us, and particularly for Henry Aaron...
-And for the first time in a long time, that poker face in Aaron shows the tremendous strain and relief of what it must have been like to live with for the past several months.